 The classical description of clinical features of ABS:

 Though the patient is blind, he will behave and talk as if he has normal vision.
-Attention is aroused however when the patient is found to collide with pieces of furniture, to fall over objects, and to experience difficulty in finding his way around.
-They may try to walk through a wall or through a closed door on his way from one room to another.
+Attention is aroused; however, when the patient is found to collide with pieces of furniture, to fall over objects, and to experience difficulty in finding his way around.
+They may try to walk through a wall or a closed-door on their way from one room to another.
 Suspicion is still further alerted when they begin to describe people and objects around them who do not exist.
 Mental confusion may also be seen.
+Patients with ABS may give excuses for their blindness.
+They may explain that their inability to see is because of the lack of proper lighting, and they may try their best to prove that they are not blind, thereby putting themselves in danger.

 Treatment of ABS is based on the etiology.
-If due to stroke, the usual tretment is with antiplatelet agents.
-Any cardiovascualr condition causing stroke should be ruled out.
+If due to stroke, the usual treatment is with antiplatelet agents.
+Any cardiovascular condition causing stroke should be ruled out.

-Recovery of visual function has occurred in conditions causing Anton's syndrome such as hypertensive encephalopathy and cortical hypoperfusion.
+Recovery of visual function has occurred in conditions causing Anton syndrome, such as hypertensive encephalopathy and cortical hypoperfusion.
 In these conditions, correction of the causative factor may lead to resolution of symptoms.
 The outcome of cortical blindness depends on the age of patient, etiology, severity, duration, initial recovery time, medical history.

-Patient counselling can be done based on the etiology.
-But confabulation may be difficult to treat with counselling alone.
+Patient counseling can be done based on etiology.
+But confabulation may be difficult to treat with counseling alone.

-Before diagnosing a patient as having ABS, proper Ophthalmological evaluation should be done.
-Discussion regarding the etiology of ABS should be done with Neuroradiologist, Neurologist and Physician.
+Before diagnosing a patient as having ABS, proper ophthalmological evaluation should be done.
+Discussion regarding the etiology of ABS should be done with neuroradiologist, neurologist, and clinician.
+A team of specialty-trained nurses and clinicians is necessary to evaluate and provide management of this condition for the best outcomes.

 |||Maddula M,Lutton S,Keegan B, Anton's syndrome due to cerebrovascular disease: a case report.
 Journal of medical case reports.
 2009 Sep 9; [PubMed PMID: 20226004]|